ivanmmurciaua/EIP-5216/README.md

 This project has 2 extensions on it which are located in `./contracts/ERC1155/extensions` folder and used by the SC located in `./contracts/My1155.sol`.

+ivanmmurciaua is not liable for any outcomes as a result of using ERC1155ApprovalById.
+DYOR.

 #### ERC1155ApprovalById

 ##### Usage